Plan NPS as a RADIUS server

 NPS provides the ability to use SQL Server logging to record user authentication and accounting requests received from one or more network access servers to a data source on a computer running the Microsoft SQL Server Desktop Engine (MSDE 2000), or any version of SQL Server later than SQL Server 2000.

 Accounting data is passed from NPS in XML format to a stored procedure in the database, which supports both structured query language (SQL) and XML (SQLXML).
-Recording user authentication and accounting requests in an XML-compliant SQL Server database enables multiple NPS servers to have one data source.
+Recording user authentication and accounting requests in an XML-compliant SQL Server database enables multiple NPSs to have one data source.

 During the planning for NPS accounting by using NPS SQL Server logging, you can use the following steps.